TimeTravelPenguin/TASCompAssistant/Save File Structure.md

 }
 ```
 To elaborate on the properties:
-- `CompetitionName` is the name of the current competition.
+- `TaskName` is the name of the current task.
-- `Metadata` contains descriptive guidelines for the competition:
+- `Metadata` contains descriptive guidelines for the task:
-    - `CompetitionDescription` details the competition goal, i.e. the outline of that particular competition.
+    - `TaskDescription` details the task goal, i.e. the outline of that particular task.
     - `Rules` is a list of rules that competitors must abide by.
-    - `MandatorySaveState` is a Boolean representing whether or not that competition provides a compulsory savestate file that competitors must use.
+    - `MandatorySaveState` is a Boolean representing whether or not that task provides a compulsory savestate file that competitors must use.
-    - `CooperativeCompetition` is a Boolean representing whether or not competitors may or may not work together.
+    - `CooperativeTask` is a Boolean representing whether or not competitors may or may not work together.
-- `DueDates` contains information about the timing of the competition:
+- `DueDates` contains information about the timing of the task:
-    - `StartDate` is a `DateTime` object representing the time the competition begins.
+    - `StartDate` is a `DateTime` object representing the time the task begins.
-    - `EndDate` is a `DateTime` object representing the day the competition ends.
+    - `EndDate` is a `DateTime` object representing the day the task ends.
-    - `DueTime` is a `DateTime` object representing the time the competition is due on `EndDate`.
+    - `DueTime` is a `DateTime` object representing the time the task is due on `EndDate`.
-- `CompetitionData` contains information about each competitor's entry:
+- `CompetitorData` contains information about each competitor's entry:
-    - `Place` is the competitor's rank in the competition.
+    - `Place` is the competitor's rank in the task.
     - `Username` is the name or alias the competitor goes by.
     - `VIStart` is the VI the TAS begins on.
     - `VIEnd` is the VI the TAS ends on.